The Western U.S. Is Not OK

 The El Dorado fire made headlines when it was revealed that it was ignited by a pyrotechnics display at a gender reveal party.
 (Of course, someone adapted the “this is fine” meme to highlight the absurdity of the situation.)
 Another new blaze, the Creek fire, started Friday, trapping people in the Sierras and prompting airlift rescues on Saturday and Tuesday morning.
 More fast winds are forecast in California, so Pacific Gas & Electric has shut down power in across large swaths of the state to prevent any errant powerlines from sparking additional fires.

-The numerous fires have blanketed large portions of the western U.S. in smoke.
-A satellite image taken Monday showed smoke blowing as fast east as Kansas, and closer to the fires, entire towns look like Mars, even in the middle of the day.
+The numerous fires have blanketed large portions of the Western U.S. in smoke.
+A satellite image taken Monday showed smoke blowing as far east as Kansas, and closer to the fires, entire towns look like Mars, even in the middle of the day.

-Meanwhile, other western states have experienced a whole Mad Libs of other weather emergencies.
+Meanwhile, other Western states have experienced a whole Mad Libs of other weather emergencies.
 Just check out the National Weather Service’s website and you’ll see a colorful mix of weather alerts issued across the area.
 In Wyoming, Montana, and Colorado, hot fire weather gave way to snowstorms Tuesday, with temperatures dropping as much as 60 degrees in just a day.
-Snow in Denver set a record for earlier snow accumulation on record.
-Utah is seeing record winds and power outages, prompting Salt Lake City Public Schools to cancel their first day of classes.
+Snow in Denver set a record for earliest snow accumulation on record.
+Utah is seeing record winds and power outages, prompting Salt Lake City public schools to cancel their first day of classes.

 In any given year, each of these individual events might be newsworthy.
 Together, they suggest that extreme weather is becoming more commonplace—an outcome climate scientists have long warned will be a result of climate change.
 Using attribution science, scientists can analyze data to understand how climate change plays a role in driving individual extreme weather events.